WICG/bfcache-not-restored-reason/NotRestoredReason.md

 For cross-origin frames, this should report

+1. HTML ID of the frame(e.g. “foo” when&lt;iframe id = “foo” src=”...(URL)”>)
+2. name attribute of the frame (e.g. “bar” when&lt;iframe name = “bar”>, report only the original name, not the updated name)
+3. "src" of the frame (not the current URL)
-1. Whether or not the frame had NotRestoredReasons
+4. Whether or not the frame had NotRestoredReasons

-For cross-origin frames, we should not expose the information on what blocked BFCache to avoid cross-site information leaks, or even frame id or names.
+For cross-origin frames, we should not expose the information on what blocked BFCache to avoid cross-site information leaks.
 Even when blocked == True, we should not report any reasons.